odai-dh/portfolio/src/content/portfolio.md

 Hello!
 My name is Odai and I enjoy creating digital experiences that are intuitive and engaging.
 At Hyper Island, I’ve worked with JavaScript, React, Next.js, TypeScript, TailwindCSS, and explored backend tools like Node.js, Express, and MongoDB.

-I’ve collaborated in cross-functional teams using Agile and Design Thinking methods, building projects like an e-commerce platform, a movie trailer player, a school website for Litorina Folkhögskola, and a startup concept for a haircut booking app.
+I’ve collaborated in cross-functional teams using Agile and Design Thinking methods, building projects like an e-commerce platform, movie trailer player, school website for Litorina Folkhögskola, and a startup concept for a haircut booking app.

 I’m currently looking forward to growing as a **Frontend Developer** during my search for an internship.